HuffPost: History

-The Huffington Post was launched on May 9, 2005, as a commentary outlet, blog, and an alternative to news aggregators such as the Drudge Report.
+The Huffington Post was launched on May 9, 2005.
 It was founded by Arianna Huffington, Andrew Breitbart, Kenneth Lerer, and Jonah Peretti.
-Prior to this, Arianna Huffington hosted the website Ariannaonline.com.
-Her first foray into the Internet was the website Resignation.com, which called for the resignation of President Bill Clinton and was a rallying place for conservatives opposing Clinton.

-An early Huffington Post strategy was crafting search-engine optimized (SEO) stories and headlines based around trending keywords, such as "What Time Is the Super Bowl?"

-In August 2006, The Huffington Post raised a $5 million Series A round from SoftBank Capital and Greycroft.

-In December 2008, The Huffington Post raised $25 million from Oak Investment Partners at a $100 million valuation and Fred Harman of Oak Investment Partners joined its board of directors.
-The money was to be used for technology, infrastructure, investigative journalism, and development of local versions.
+In August 2006, the website raised a $5 million Series A round from SoftBank Capital and Greycroft.
+In December 2008, the website raised $25 million, to be used for technology, infrastructure, investigative journalism, and development of local versions, from Oak Investment Partners at a $100 million valuation and Fred Harman of Oak Investment Partners joined its board of directors.

-In June 2009, Eric Hippeau, co-managing partner of Softbank Capital, became CEO of The Huffington Post.
+In June 2009, Eric Hippeau, co-managing partner of Softbank Capital, became CEO.

-In January 2011, The Huffington Post received 35% of its traffic from web search engines (SEOs), compared to 20% at CNN.
-This strategy appealed to AOL CEO Tim Armstrong, who tried to implement similar SEO-driven journalism practices at AOL at the time of its acquisition of The Huffington Post.
+In 2011, the site began the strategy of crafting search-engine optimized (SEO) stories and headlines based around trending keywords, such as "What Time Is the Super Bowl?"
+In January 2011, the website received 35% of its traffic from web search engines (SEOs), compared to 20% at CNN.
+This strategy appealed to AOL CEO Tim Armstrong, who tried to implement similar SEO-driven journalism practices at AOL.
 In March 2011, AOL acquired The Huffington Post for USD315 million.
-As part of the deal, Huffington became president and editor-in-chief of The Huffington Post and existing AOL properties Engadget, TechCrunch, Moviefone, MapQuest, Black Voices, PopEater (now subpage on the HuffPost Entertainment subpage), AOL Music, AOL Latino (now HuffPost Voices), AutoBlog, Patch, and StyleList.
+As part of the deal, Huffington became president and editor-in-chief of The Huffington Post as well as of AOL properties Engadget, TechCrunch, Moviefone, MapQuest, Black Voices, PopEater (now subpage on the HuffPost Entertainment subpage), AOL Music, AOL Latino (now HuffPost Voices), AutoBlog, Patch, and StyleList.
+Folded into Huffington Post were AOL Black Voices, which was established in 1995 as Blackvoices.com, and AOL Latino, Impact (launched in 2010 as a partnership between Huffington Post and Causecast), Women, Teen, College, Religion, and the Spanish-language Voces (en español).

-In December 2011, The Huffington Post said it had 36.2 million unique visitors.

-The Huffington Post subsumed many of AOL's Voices properties, including AOL Black Voices, which was established in 1995 as Blackvoices.com, and AOL Latino, Impact (launched in 2010 as a partnership between Huffington Post and Causecast), Women, Teen, College, Religion, and the Spanish-language Voces (en español).
 The Voices brand was expanded in September 2011 with the launch of Gay Voices, dedicated to LGBT-relevant articles.
+Former CEO Eric Hippeau left the company.

+The website surpassed NYTimes.com in traffic in June 2011.
+In December 2011, the website had 36.2 million unique visitors.